-This week is Mental Health Awareness Week and the occasion has been receiving lots of needed attention in the media with thanks to the backing of Prince William’s new campaign along with many celebrities, charities and businesses voicing their concerns over the UK’s mental health.
+This week is Mental Health Awareness Week and the occasion has been receiving lots of needed attention in the media with thanks to the backing of many celebrities, charities and businesses voicing their concerns over the UK’s mental health.

 1 in 4 people will experience a mental health problem each year.
 We know that depression doesn’t discriminate and many people from different walks of life can experience depression at any given time.
 However, people that are going through turbulent times, such as divorce or separation, can often suffer from stress, anxiety or slip into depression.

 A break-up or divorce launches you into uncharted territory – often people feel lost as their future plans have been altered, they are worried about finances, they are unsure what their living arrangements will be or how the children will cope.
 A lot of uncertainty can make people feel anxious and scared.

 The end of a relationship is undoubtedly going to be a stressful time but it is important to recognise and act on feelings to avoid struggling to cope or manage day-to-day life.

 It is important to realise what is usual grief or a period of stress and what feels like a bigger mental health issue.
 Getting the help and support earlier will really help you re-focus on your future.

 Going through a divorce will require you to communicate with your solicitor, complete paper work, attend appointments and perhaps court hearings.
 Therefore it is important that you are looking after yourself so that you can function, understand and get the best outcome for your family.

 It is not uncommon for men and women to experience ‘post-divorce depression’ once all the paperwork is done and they start to move on with their lives.
 It is important to seek help, talk about your feelings and be kind to yourself as you heal.